klinucsd/interagency-tracking-system/README.md

    Call the function `enrich_Timber_Industry` in the file `enrich/enrich_Timber_Industry.py` with the following parameters:

+   - The path of the input geodatabase containing timber industry spatial data
+   - The layer name of the timber industry spatial data in the input geodatabase
-   - Your `a_Reference` geodatabase path
+   - The `a_Reference` geodatabase path
    - The timber spatial data geodatabase path
    - The start and end years
+   - The path of the output geodatabase path
+   - The layer name of the output data

-   Also you can edit the five lines of the file `enrich/enrich_Timber_Industry.py` and then run the following command:
+   Also you can edit the code under `if __name__ == "__main__"` in the end of the file `enrich/enrich_Timber_Industry.py` and then run the following command:

    	 `python enrich/enrich_Timber_Industry.py`